 As Roy’s momentum grew so did his dependence on drugs, impacting his focus and performances.
 “My opioid addiction took away a lot of my motivation.
 If I was sick and didn't have any pills I wouldn't show up for studio time or performance dates.
 “Roy admits.”At times I was too loaded or intoxicated and performed poorly or sloppy.
 I went from taking them for a euphoric high to needing the to not be sick.”

 Roy’s first attempt at rehab was in 2006 but didn’t last but on April 6th 2012 his brother died from an overdose on prescription pills and Roy went back into treatment and has been clean since April 27th 2017.

 “With recovery is freedom.”
 Roy describes, “At first you're uncomfortable and scared and then angry.
 As your mind begins to quiet, that feeling of freedom strengthens…I felt like the new me.
 I felt like I was given a second chance.”

-3rd Twin performs in the award winning music video "Honesty" dropping everywhere Fall 2018!
+3rd Twin performs in the award winning music video "Honesty”.
+Watch it now on the Video Page!